How Does the Appeal Process Work in Florida?

 The first step is to file a notice of appeal:

 While an individual may file his or her own notice of appeal, it is best to hire an appeal lawyer to do this for you.
-Due to the unique process of an appeal, you want an attorney with experience with the appellate process and who has the skills required to handle an appeal.
+Due to the unique process of an appeal, you want a criminal defense attorney with experience with the appellate process and who has the skills required to handle an appeal.
 Your attorney will file your notice of appeal in the court where your original case was heard.
 You will have 30 days from the date that the order you wish to appeal has been filed in the lower tribunal court to file your appeal.

 The second step will be for your lawyer to obtain a record on appeal from the trial court clerk: